8 Most Common Workplace Injuries for Factory Workers

 Many factories require their employees to perform the same task over and over.
 This type of work can lead to repetitive stress injuries.

-These types of injuries can occur as a result of remaining in the same position for long periods of time, using equipment that vibrates, or overusing a specific muscle group.
+These types of injuries can occur from remaining in the same position for long periods of time, using vibrating equipment, or overusing a specific muscle group.

 Using the same muscles in the same motion can cause strains.
 It can also cause soft tissue to start deteriorating too quickly.